nathan-at-least/zec-coin-polling/README.md

 **Strictness Rule:** This standard applies a consistent `strictness rule`: whenever an encoded `vote cast memo` does not follow all of the rules of this standard, then the _entire_ vote is ignored and treated identically to as if every response is "abstain".
 The rationale for this strictness is to limit any potential for confusion by pollsters, voters, or results aggregators from participating in a poll.
 This strictness would be cumbersome if users are directly editing poll definitions or vote cast memos, and we assume they will use software tools that can follow this strictness without burdening the user.

+**Top-Level Memo Format:** The encrypted memo must contain only the `vote cast memo format` JSON text, optionally preceded or followed by whitespace, otherwise the result is rejected by the `strictness rule`.
+This means some wallet features such as the common practice of allowing a `Reply-To` Z address would invalidate the vote.
+There is no support in `v1` for accommodating those kind of wallet features.

 **Field definitions:**

 - `zec-coin-polling-vote`: Defines the version of this standard, which currently must be `"v1"`.